Cheekwood’s 16th Annual

 EL DIA DE LOS MUERTOS

 The festivals of Mexico and Latin America are world renowned for their colorful decorations, energetic music, and cultural significance.
-Los Dias de los Muertos, the Days of the Dead, are no exception!
+El Día de los Muertos, the Day of the Dead, is no exception!
 The holiday is one of the most important celebrations in Latin America and demonstrates the culture’s strong sense of love and respect for one’s ancestors while celebrating the continuance of life.
-Join in the festivities and learn more about this unique holiday as you tour the altars, shop in the marketplace, explore traditional arts and crafts, and enjoy live music and dance at Cheekwood.
+Join in the festivities and learn more about this unique holiday as you tour the altars, shop in the marketplace, explore traditional arts and crafts, and enjoy live music and dance.

 ART & ACTIVITIES